How to live life like a Bosskat

 There’s absolutely no shame in being typical…average – run of the mill.
 But lots of Aussies shoot for the stars, always aiming to do better than the generation before.
 Good for them!
 They follow in the footsteps of many ‘greats’ before them.
-One of them is meerkat CEO Aleksandr Orlov.
+One of them is meerkat company owner Aleksandr Orlov.

 As head meerkat for a leading Australian comparison service, Mr Aleksandr has made a name for himself in the business world because of his tenacity as a business-kat, and his good humoured (some would say ‘laissez-faire’) approach to life.